Holiday Weight Gain: 8 Tips to Keep Menopause From Adding Unwanted Pounds

 Ginger Lewis suggests having a little pre-party convo with yourself about your priorities.
 “Make a declarative statement, like ‘I won’t have any alcohol tonight’ or ‘I will only have one appetizer’, and then keep that promise to yourself,” she says.
 “This forces you to be aware of everything you pick up to eat and drink.”

 Remember, avoiding holiday weight gain doesn’t mean avoiding the things you love.
-If you consciously appreciate the joy each indulgence brings, you can be fulfilled with smaller, more controlled portions than you used to, without feeling deprived.6.
-Maintain your active schedule.
+If you consciously appreciate the joy each indulgence brings, you can be fulfilled with smaller, more controlled portions than you used to, without feeling deprived.

 Yes, you're busy right now.
 We all are.
 But if you let your overflowing calendar bump you out of your regular fitness routine, you’ll have an even bigger problem when January rolls around.
 Rather than waiting for resolution season, stick with a routine of weight bearing exercise twice a week, and cardio (like brisk walking) for at least 75 minutes a week2 through the holidays.
-Treat your workouts like meetings you can’t reschedule, and they’ll help you maintain your weight, your ongoing health and your physical comfort.7.
-Treat yourself with a little self care.
+Treat your workouts like meetings you can’t reschedule, and they’ll help you maintain your weight, your ongoing health and your physical comfort.

 Next time you feel like reaching for a holiday cookie, reach for a bottle of colorful nail polish and give yourself a manicure.
 Or give yourself a little time out for a facemask treatment.
-It’ll keep you occupied long enough for the craving to pass, and leave you looking good for your next social gathering.8.
-Focus on people, not food.
+It’ll keep you occupied long enough for the craving to pass, and leave you looking good for your next social gathering.

 Being fully present and grateful for the people who matter to you is what the holidays are all about.
 During menopause, your mindset is probably shifting this way naturally, as you start to realize how quickly time really passes.
 By paying less attention to the buffet table and more to your friends, neighbors, family members, and co-workers, you’ll see these relationships for what they truly are: the best possible gift.